Red-Night-Aria/maxmalm.se-grav/user/pages/blog/2015-12-28-grav-in-docker/post.md

 The other way you can use it is to bundle you app with and push it to a repository (how this blog is server, see [https://hub.docker.com/r/benjick/maxmalm.se-grav/](https://hub.docker.com/r/benjick/maxmalm.se-grav/)).
 Every time I push this repo to Github the Docker hub is alerted and creates a new image.
 Then on my server I check for new images every X minutes and download it if it's newer (I'll write a post about it sometime later).

-It's not perfect yet, it doesn't work too well if you don't supply your own `user`-folder but I'll fix it soon enough.
-In the meantime you can just create a new Grav-application from a skeleton.

 Full code and readme at [https://github.com/benjick/docker/tree/master/grav](https://github.com/benjick/docker/tree/master/grav)

 And if you want to see how I use it for this blog check out [https://github.com/benjick/maxmalm.se-grav](https://github.com/benjick/maxmalm.se-grav)

-Edit: Testing an update